 Page last updated:

-Redis for Pivotal Cloud Foundry (PCF) offers On-Demand and Shared-VM service plans.
-This section describes the architecture, lifecycle, and configurations of the Shared-VM plan.
-For similar information for the On-Demand service plan, see On-Demand Service Offering.
+Redis for Pivotal Cloud Foundry (PCF) offers on-demand and shared-VM service plans.
+This section describes the architecture, lifecycle, and configurations of the shared-VM plan.
+For similar information for the on-demand service plan, see On-Demand Service Offering.

-Breaking Change: If you are using dedicated VMs then migrate to the on-demand service plan or back up data before upgrading to Redis for PCF v2.0 to prevent data loss in Redis deployments used as persistent storage.
+or back up data before upgrading to Redis for PCF v2.0 to prevent data loss

 If you are upgrading from Redis for PCF v1.14.3 or earlier, you must run the

 The shared-VM plan is a pre-provisioned service plan for development and testing purposes only.
 An instance of this plan provisions a single Redis process on a single shared VM.
 This plan is suitable for workloads that do not require dedicated hardware.
 This plan is not suitable for production purposes.

 This diagram shows the architecture of the service broker and shared-VM plans and how the user’s app binds to a Redis instance.

 You cannot change the default Redis settings for shared-VM plans.
 Because of this, you cannot run

 cf update-service with the

 -c flag to set config parameters, as described in the Cloud Foundry documentation.